-Farofa is a delicious Brazilian side dish that adds the perfect crunch and flavor to many dishes.
+Farofa is a delicious side dish that adds the perfect crunch and flavor to any Brazilian feast.
 Just a few simple ingredients come together for a dish that is crucial to Brazilian cuisine!

 - Cassava Flour: Try Julia Brand White Cassava Flour.
 It is a coarser texture and will therefore work far better than fine cassava flour.
 If you use fine cassava flour, the end result will not be the same (or nearly as good).

-Add the cassava flour into the skillet and stir continuously for 10-15 minutes, until the cassava flour toasts and turns a golden brown shade.
+Step 3: Add the cassava flour into the skillet and toast for 10-15 minutes until golden.

 FAQs